M&S says no risk to service from new warehouse ramp-up

 However, he did say: "We've said from day one that operations at Castle Donington will build over a long period of time to protect customer service.
 Nothing's changed and it's early days on site as we follow the ramp-up plan."

-The distribution centre, big enough to hold 3,507 London double-decker buses, opened in April and is scheduled to reach full capacity towards the end of 2014.
+The distribution center, big enough to hold 3,507 London double-decker buses, opened in April and is scheduled to reach full capacity towards the end of 2014.

 The fully automated site will be able to store up to 16 million products and at peak times will be capable of processing 1 million products a day.
 Eventually it will fulfil all of M&S's online orders.